How to create acrylic calligraphy ornaments (and what pen to use!)

 Step 4: Put on the finishing touches!

 Once your ornament is done, clean off any dust or fingerprints using a damp microfiber cloth so it looks its best for hanging or gifting.
-I use a spray bottle with water to dampen the cloth; avoid using windex or other cleaners.
+I use a spray bottle with water to dampen the cloth; avoid using Windex or other cleaners.

 Like this post?
 Subscribe for more tips or follow us on Instagram!